OlwethuN/nextplate/src/content/_index.md

       - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
       - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
     button:
-      enable: true
+      enable: false
       label: "Get Started Now"
       link: "https://github.com/zeon-studio/nextplate"

   - title: "Data Analytics"
     image: "/images/service-3.png"
-    content: "Data Analytics is the “heartbeat” of Emazweni Web Services.
-Using Cloud-Web Dashboard Analytics, Forecasting and Software Development, our aim to save clients time and reduce stress in the most cost-effective way."
+    content: "We offer unstacked data solutions that enable you to collect and organize raw data that can be turned into actionable insights which can be used to improve campaigns, personalize content, and reach business objectives."

     bulletpoints:
-      - "Descriptive Analytics-is the evaluation of historic data which helps to better understand company trends."
+      - "Descriptive Analytics"

-      - "Predictive analytics- The use of statistics and modelling approaches to predict future performance based on current and historical data is known as predictive analytics."
+      - "Predictive Analytics"

-      - "Prescriptive analytics- is a type of data analytics in which technology is used to assist businesses in making better decisions by analysing raw data."
+      - "Prescriptive Analytics"

     button:
       enable: false